-- plan.
-A manufacturer shall not collect a charge for the management of discarded computer equipment at the time the equipment is discarded. - (f) Payments to Certified Computer Equipment Recycling Facilities.
-Each manufacturer: - (1) Shall pay each certified computer equipment recycling facility the reasonable costs of transportation of discarded computer equipment from computer equipment collectors to certified computer equipment recycling facilities, and the actual costs of recycling the discarded computer equipment by a certified computer equipment recycling facility. - (2) Shall pay each certified computer equipment recycling facility for the manufacturer's pro rata share of orphan discarded computer equipment from the previous calendar year, calculated as provided in G.S.
-130A-309.97 and paid on an annual basis. - (3) May provide information to the Department on any certified computer equipment recycling facility whose cost charges are unreasonable for consideration by the Department under G.S.
-130A-309.95. - (g) Joint Computer Equipment Recycling Plans.
-A manufacturer may fulfill the requirements of this section by participation in a joint recycling plan with other manufacturers.
-A joint plan shall meet the requirements of subsection (c) of this section. - (h) Annual Report.
-Each manufacturer shall submit a report to the Department by 1 February of each year that includes all of the following for the previous calendar year: - (1) A description of the collection and recycling services used to recover the manufacturer's products. - (2) The quantity and type of computer equipment sold by the manufacturer to retail consumers in this State. - (3) The quantity and type of discarded computer equipment collected by the manufacturer for recovery in this State for the preceding calendar year. - (4) Any other information requested by the Department.
+- considers appropriate in response to changed circumstances or needs.
+The Department may require a manufacturer to revise or update a plan if the Department finds that the plan is inadequate or out-of-date. - Payment of Costs for Plan Implementation.
+Each manufacturer is responsible for all costs associated with the development and implementation of its plan.
+A manufacturer shall not collect a charge for the management of discarded computer equipment at the time the equipment is discarded. - Payments to Certified Computer Equipment Recycling Facilities.
+Each manufacturer: - (1) Shall pay each certified computer equipment recycling facility the reasonable costs of transportation of discarded computer equipment from computer equipment collectors to certified computer equipment recycling facilities and the actual costs of recycling the discarded computer equipment by a certified computer equipment recycling facility. - (2) Shall pay each certified computer equipment recycling facility for the manufacturer's pro rata share of orphan discarded computer equipment from the previous calendar year, calculated as provided in G.S.
+130A-309.97 and paid on an annual basis. - May provide information to the Department on any certified computer (3) equipment recycling facility whose cost charges are unreasonable for consideration by the Department under G.S.
+130A-309.95. - Joint Computer Equipment Recycling Plans.
+A manufacturer may fulfill the (g) requirements of this section by participation in a joint recycling plan with other manufacturers.
+A joint plan shall meet the requirements of subsection (c) of this section. - Annual Report.
+Each manufacturer shall submit a report to the Department by 1 February of each year that includes all of the following for the previous calendar year: - A description of the collection and recycling services used to recover (1) the manufacturer's products. - The quantity and type of computer equipment sold by the (2) manufacturer to retail consumers in this State. - The quantity and type of discarded computer equipment collected by (3) the manufacturer for recovery in this State for the preceding calendar - Any other information requested by the Department.
+(4)